 US accuses Chinese nationals of hacking spree targeting COVID data, defense secrets

-WASHINGTON: The U.S. Justice Department indicted two Chinese nationals for hacking defense contractors, COVID researchers and hundreds of other victims worldwide, according to a court filing published on Tuesday.
+WASHINGTON: The US Justice Department on Tuesday (Jul indicted two Chinese nationals over their role in what the agency called a decade-long cyber espionage campaign that targeted defense contractors, COVID researchers and hundreds of other victims worldwide.

+US Assistant Attorney General for National Security John Demers said at a virtual press conference the hackings showed China "is willing to turn a blind eye to prolific criminal hackers operating within its borders."

+"In this manner, China has now taken its place, alongside Russia, Iran, and North Korea, in that shameful club of nations that provides safe haven for cybercriminals in exchange for those criminals being on call for the benefit of the state."

-Contact details for Li and Dong were not immediately available.
-The Chinese Embassy in Washington did not immediately return a message seeking comment.
-Beijing has repeatedly denied hacking the United States and other rival powers.
+Messages left with one of several accounts registered in the name of Li's digital alias, oro0lxy, were not immediately returned.
+Reuters could not immediately locate contact details for Dong.
+The Chinese Embassy in Washington did not immediately return a message seeking comment, although Beijing has repeatedly denied hacking the United States.

-The indictment did not name any companies, but officials said the investigation was triggered when the hackers broke into the Hanford Site, a decommissioned U.S. nuclear production complex in eastern Washington state.
+The indictment mostly did not name any companies or individual targets, but US Attorney William Hyslop, who spoke alongside Demers, said there were "hundreds and hundreds of victims in the United States and worldwide."
+Officials said the investigation was triggered when the hackers broke into a network belonging to the Hanford Site, a decommissioned US nuclear complex in eastern Washington state, in 2015.

-The indictment said that Li and Dong stole terabytes of data from computers around the world, including the United States, Britain, Germany, Australia and Belgium.
-U.S. Attorney William Hyslop said "there are hundreds and hundreds of victims in the United States and worldwide."

-The document alleges that Li and Dong acted as contractors for China's Ministry of Security, or MSS, a comparable agency to the U.S. Central Intelligence Agency.
+A Jul 7 indictment made public on Tuesday alleges that Li and Dong were contractors for China's Ministry of State Security, or MSS, a comparable agency to the US Central Intelligence Agency.

 The MSS, prosecutors said, supplied the hackers with information into critical software vulnerabilities to penetrate targets and collect intelligence.
-Among those targeted were Hong Kong protesters, the office of the Dalai Lama and a Chinese Christian non-profit.
+Targets included Hong Kong protesters, the office of the Dalai Lama and a Chinese Christian non-profit.

-Assistant Attorney General for National Security John Demers said in a virtual press conference that the hackers occasionally worked on their own account, including a case in which Li allegedly tried to extort US$15,000 in cryptocurrency from a victim.

-Demers said China had joined the "shameful club of nations who provide a safe haven for cybercriminals" in exchange for their services stealing intellectual property.
+As early as Jan 27, as the coronavirus outbreak was coming into focus, the hackers were trying to steal COVID-19 vaccine research of an unidentified Massachusetts biotech firm, the indictment said.

-One expert said the indictment showed the "extremely high value" that governments such as China placed on COVID-related research.
+It is unclear whether anything was stolen but one expert said the allegation shows the "extremely high value" that governments such as China placed on COVID-related research.

 "It is a fundamental threat to all governments around the world and we expect information relating to treatments and vaccines to be targeted by multiple cyber espionage sponsors," said Ben Read, a senior analyst at cybersecurity company FireEye.